-Anyone who was present in Middleton Hall last July for James Gilchrist's performances with Anna Tilbrook and the Sacconi Quartet for the BBC's Big Chamber Weekend, due incidentally to be broadcast on Radio 3 as a series of lunchtime chamber concerts in September, will need little persuasion to come again for his quick return visit, this time to perform with the Ellipsis Wind Ensemble.
+Anyone who was present in Middleton Hall last July for James Gilchrist's performances with Anna Tilbrook and the Sacconi Quartet for the BBC's Big Chamber Weekend, or who heard them recently broadcast on Radio 3 as a series of lunchtime chamber concerts, will need little persuasion to come again for his quick return visit, this time to perform with the Ellipsis Wind Ensemble.

 The centre piece of the concert will be a new arrangement of Roxanna Panufnik’s settings of Shakespeare Sonnets: Generation of Love.

 Roxanna Panufnik is one of the UK's most popular and loved composers whose works have struck a deep emotional chord with audiences everywhere.
 Generation of Love was originally composed in 2009 for piano, tenor and horn, but since then she has re-scored it for various combinations including soprano, cello and piano, and for string orchestra.
 It will be interesting to hear how it has been adapted for tenor, piano and 'floboe'.